asavchenko/battle.city.canvas.prototype/README.md

 The game battle city written with canvas and prototype.js

-to run a game you need to have nodejs installed:
+to run the game you need to have nodejs installed:
 >node server-node.js

 go in browser http://127.0.0.1:8124/index.html